JRonkin/ce-tools/timelog/README.md

 - Run `tlr [START_DATE] [END_DATE]` to see the time report for all dates between the two given dates, inclusive.
 Time for each item is added up over all days.
 - After printing the report, TimeReport gives the option to submit to JIRA.
 Doing so will log time to each individual item on JIRA.
 If reporting a date range, it will log time separately for each day.
 - To submit time to JIRA, you need to create a JIRA API token for your account.
 [Create one here](https://id.atlassian.com/manage/api-tokens) and enter it into TimeReport when prompted.
+- You also need to generate an API token for Tempo for your JIRA organization.
+You will be prompted with a link the first time you submit time logs.